SystemsApproach/security/infra.rst

 of certificate infrastructure, it relies on Certificate Revocation Lists (CRLs) to revoke certificates.
 This is important for handling cases such as the re-allocation of an address prefix from one provider to another.
-The good news is that CRLs can be readily distributed from the RPKI repositories just like other objects in the RPKI.
+The good news is that CRLs are distributed from the RPKI repositories just like other objects in the RPKI.